Downtown in Victoria in Capital, British Columbia — Canadas West Coast (North America)

 Location.
 48°

-Click or scan to see
+Click or scan to see this page online

 25.54′ N, 123° 22.063′ W. Marker is in Victoria, British Columbia, in Capital.
 It is in Downtown.
-Marker is at the intersection of Government Street and View Street on Government Street.
+It is at the intersection of Government Street and View Street on Government Street.
 Touch for map.
 Marker is at or near this postal address: 1150 Government Street, Victoria BC V8W 1Y2, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Bastion (here, next to this marker); Fort Victoria (a few steps from this marker); The Bank Building (within shouting distance of this marker); a different marker also named Fort Victoria (within shouting distance of this marker); First British Columbia School (within shouting distance of this marker); Percy Leonard James (within shouting distance of this marker); The Bell Tower (within shouting distance of this marker); Salvation Army (about 90 meters away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: The Bastion (here, next to this marker); Fort Victoria (a few steps from this marker); The Bank Building (within shouting distance of this marker); a different marker also named Fort Victoria (within shouting distance of this marker); First British Columbia School (within shouting distance of this marker); Percy Leonard James (within shouting distance of this marker); The Bell Tower (within shouting distance of this marker); Salvation Army (about 90 meters away, measured in a direct line).
 Touch for a list and map of all markers in Victoria.

 Also see . . .
 Fort Victoria - Fortwiki.
 (Submitted on October 19, 2011, by Barry Swackhamer of Brentwood, California.)